giantswarm/docs/src/content/ui-api/kubectl-gs/installation.md

   - Is there an official Docker image for kubectl-gs?
 ---

-# Installing the kubcetl gs plugin
+# Installing the kubectl gs plugin

 `kubectl-gs` is the Giant Swarm plug-in for `kubectl` with the official plug-in name `gs`.